mamopublic/diffusion-bunny/README.md

 ---

-**Note**: This is a proof-of-concept project.
+**Note**: This is a learning and exploration project that documents various approaches to CPU-based diffusion pipeline development.
+While not immediately successful in its original goals, it serves as a valuable resource for understanding the challenges and techniques involved in character recognition, automated labeling, and diffusion model fine-tuning on constrained hardware.
 Use responsibly and ensure you have appropriate rights to process video content.